YingruWuGit/HiCKey/README.md

 ```
 Note: the resolution should be 1 if the list form HiC data was derived form matrix form.

-If HiC data is "chr21_50kb.RAWobserved", then the "arguments_HiCKey.txt" can be:
+If HiC data is "chr21_50kb.RAWobserved", the "arguments_HiCKey.txt" can be:
 ```
 C:/Users/Andrew/Documents/GitHub/HiCKey/examples/chr21_50kb.RAWobserved
 C:/Users/Andrew/Documents/GitHub/HiCKey/BrownianP.txt